-The world is more and more concerned about the sustainability of our wonderful world, and that is great!
-Two years ago, the United Nations came with a initiative, named The Sustainable Development Goals.
+[The world is more and more concerned about the sustainability of our wonderful world, and that is great!
+Four years ago, the United Nations came with an initiative, named The Sustainable Development Goals.
 The Sustainable Development Goals (SDGs), officially known as Transforming our world: the 2030 Agenda for Sustainable Development, is a set of seventeen aspirational “Global Goals”.
 Not only the United Nations are actively contributing to these SDG’s, all around the world organizations pop up that are feeling committed with these goals.
 There are five start-ups in particular which stand out by their actions and therefore earn some extra attention.

 The first one is Landit – A technology platform and service that helps women proceed and pivot along their career paths by providing expert coaches and other sources of advice, as well as access to various tools and other resources.
 Landit helps women create a “personal professional playbook,” and aims to “increase the success and engagement of women in the workplace, and to enable enterprises to attract, develop, and retain high-potential diverse talent.”

 The second one is No Food Wasted – An application named ‘Afgeprijsd’ (‘Discounted’), where customers can see in one glance which products in the neighbourhood are for sale because they are going to encounter their expiration date.
 Nowadays, large amounts of all supermarket products are disposed because of their expiration date.
 By using this app, it’s not only easy for customers to contribute to the environment by wasting less food, but it’s also cheaper for them.
 One plus one is two, right?!